Hydroxyapatite for remineralizing teeth — has it been proven safe?

 The science regarding safety is inconclusive and it has not been proven safe.
 Below are summaries from a handful of studies.

-“the SCCS considered needle-shaped hydroxyapatite (nano) to be of concern due to its potential toxic effects, and stated that it should not be used in cosmetic products.
+“...the SCCS considered needle-shaped hydroxyapatite (nano) to be of concern due to its potentially toxic effects and stated that it should not be used in cosmetic products.
 In terms of other shapes of hydroxyapatite (nano), the available evidence was insufficient to allow drawing a conclusion on the safety of hydroxyapatite (nano) when used in oral cosmetic products up to a concentration of 10%.”
 It further recommended more studies should be performed to measure the systemic effects.

 • A Study in Nature in 2019 attempted to prove its safety again as a rebuttal to SCSS’s 2018 review (above).
-The studies that this one in Nature suggesting that nHAP is safe have only been in vitro (in test tubes) and only up to a 3 hour period.
-They have not considered use over time (years), everyday, and how it might affect the entire body.
+The Nature study highlighted the findings of previous studies, suggesting that nHAP is safe to have only been in vitro (in test tubes) and only up to a 3-hour period.
+They have not considered use over time (years), every day, and how it might affect the entire body.

-• Furthermore, science still does not understand how nano particles in general impact the body.
-In January of 2021, the NIH released this study: Safe Nanoparticles Are We There Yet?
+• Furthermore, science still does not understand how nanoparticles in general impact the body.
+In January 2021, the NIH released this study: Safe Nanoparticles Are We There Yet?
 Which states:

 Despite considerable efforts to understand the toxicity and safety of these nanoparticles, many of these questions are not yet fully answered.”